Auditing Crypto Completeness: The Wallets You Didn't Disclose (2026)

 How vendor tools support completeness

-Cryptio and Bitwave can hold the wallet/account register and flag transfers involving addresses outside it, supporting the population definition.
+Cryptio and Bitwave can hold the wallet and account register and flag transfers involving addresses outside it, supporting the population definition.
 The tool supports the evidence; whether completeness is satisfied is an auditor judgement.

-Wag3s Ledger maintains a controlled wallet/exchange register with an audit trail and flags activity involving addresses outside the recorded population — giving the auditor a defined population — while the completeness conclusion stays the auditor's.
+Wag3s Ledger maintains a controlled wallet and exchange register with an audit trail and flags activity involving addresses outside the recorded population, so the auditor has a defined population to corroborate against rather than a bare representation.
+It narrows the undisclosed-wallet risk; it cannot prove the register is exhaustive, and the completeness conclusion stays the auditor's.
 See the Ledger product page.

 Further reading